5 February 2010

 1. If you’re playing background music, you should check to see if other audio (like the iPod) is playing first, so you don’t have two layers of music going on at once!

-2. If a phone call arrives and the user chooses “Decline”, by default your AVAudioPlayer will stop.
-You can start it back up again by registering for the AVAudioPlayerDelegate and starting the music back up again in the audioPlayerEndInterruption method.
+2. If a phone call arrives and the user chooses “Decline,” by default your AVAudioPlayer will stop.
+You can start it back up again by registering for the AVAudioPlayerDelegate and resuming music in the audioPlayerEndInterruption:withOptions method.

 Sample Code

 I put together some sample code showing how to use System Sound Services and AVAudioPlayer that you might want to check out.
-Not only does it demonstrate those APIs, it has some mighty funky beats and a cool spaceship to boot.
+It also illustrates how to use AVAudioSessions, how to handle interruptions, and how to set audio to play in the background.
+And in addition to demonstrating those APIs, it has some mighty funky beats and a cool spaceship to boot.
 Pew-pew!

 OpenAL